How to Setup Bulk 301 Redirects in WordPress

 That was easy peasy, right!?

 Now, let’s take a look at how to add multiple redirects.
-It’s literally the same simple process.
+It’s the same simple process.

 4. Adding Multiple/Bulk Redirects